dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 Note that this analysis does require the analyzer to understand the relationship between `RequiresDynamicCodeAttribute` and `RuntimeFeature.IsDynamicCodeSupported`, so it would still require either hard-coding this relationship in the analyzer, or representing it via an attribute model for feature switches.

 There may be more complex implementations of feature guards that the analyzer would not support.
 In this case, the analyzer would produce a warning on the property definition that can be silenced if the author is confident that the return value of the property reflects the referenced feature.

-### Feature guard semantics for trimming and AOT

-On its own, a feature guard is enough for the analyzer to avoid producing a warning for guarded calls.
-However, a separate mechanism is still required for ILLink and ILCompiler to behave the same way.
-(ILLink may actually work due to interprocedural constant propagation, but ILCompiler will not).
-There would still need to be an XML substitution file or an equivalent way to tell these tools that `Feature.IsSupported` should be treated as returning the constant `false` whenever `System.Runtime.CompilerServices.RuntimeFeature.IsDynamicCodeSupported` is set to `false`.

-This is another reason to consider also encoding feature switches as attributes, so that there is a uniform way to get the same behavior in all three tools.

 ### Relationship with feature switches and attributes